AustinNick/AustinNick/readme.md

 My name is Austin Nicholas Tham, 20 yo.
 Im currently a second-year IT Student at Pradita University.

-Don't forget to check my linkedin here 👇
+👇 Don't forget to check my LinkedIn

 [Austin Nicholas Tham on LinkedIn](https://www.linkedin.com/in/austinnick112/)